freedom-780/Psychedelic-Depression-Nexus-Predictive-Analysis-of-Patient-Outcomes/README.md

 ## Question

-**Given patient features and psychedelic drug use, can we create a model to predict depression to enable clinical improvement
+**Given patient features and psychedelic drug use, can we create a model to predict depression to enable clinical improvement?**

 ## Conclusion